What Parents Need to Know About Minecraft

 What is Minecraft?

 At its core, Minecraft is a game where players place blocks and go on adventures.
-This includes anything from crafting simple items like containers or weapons, to building structures like houses, castles, and cities, or even making complex mechanical-devices, all within the game’s world.
-Think of it like an endless world of complex LEGOs that allows players to imagine, design, and create anything they dream up.
+This includes anything from crafting simple items like containers or weapons, to building structures like houses, castles, and cities, or even making complex mechanical devices, all within the game’s world.
+Think of it like an endless world of complex, programmable LEGOs that allows players to imagine, design, and create anything they dream up.

 Gameplay in Minecraft is split into two different modes: Survival mode and creative mode.